JustTalDevelops/doggit-example-library/README.md

 # doggit-example-library
-A builder for Doggit libraries
+An example library for Doggit.